 The Black Mold Myth

-First off, let’s dispel a common myth about the so-called “Toxic Black Mold” stachybotrys.
+First off, let’s dispel a common myth about the so-called “Toxic Black Mold” Stachybotrys.
 Stachy is no better and no worse than any other mold.
-It was mistakenly thought to be involved in an unusual lung condition years ago, but the myth lives on even though all implications, including those of the government have been retracted.
-Secondly, there is no such thing as a “toxic mold.”
+It was mistakenly thought to be involved in an unusual lung condition years ago but the myth lives on even though all implications, including those of the government, have been retracted.
+Secondly, there is no such thing as “toxic mold.”
 It’s a meaningless term, although all molds, as well as all other living creatures, produce waste products that can produce adverse health effects under the right (or possibly wrong) conditions.
 (Did you know that the mold Penicillium produces a “toxin” called Penicillin?)
 Finally, whether a mold is black, green white, brown, pink or any other color, has absolutely no bearing on a given mold’s ability to create damage.
 In fact, most mold colonies change their colors as they grow and mature.

 Wash Mold with Soap and Water

 Unless there has been severe water damage, almost all mold growth situations can be handled by simply washing the surface with mild detergent and rinsing with household bleach then finally plain water.
 If there has been wind and rainstorm damage, the extent of the problem may require the services of an experienced, certified remediation firm.
 Often the problem to be remediated is not the mold growth, its water damage.
 A ruptured pipe or other sources of continuous water flow inside the structure must be found and repaired, followed by thorough drying before removing any mold that has started to grow.
 Remember that mold can grow in a few days so action to stop the water/moisture and a speedy clean-up is essential.